- 1 The Gas Welding Process:

 Gas welding is a fusion process in which fusion is obtained by completely melting the joint.
 The heat required for heating and melting the parent and filler metal is obtained by the combustion of a fuel gas with oxygen.

-Fuel gas used in welding can be acetylene, propane, hydrogen, butane and natural gas.
-Of these, acetylene is by far the most widely used because the temperatures obtained by combustion of acetylene are much higher than those obtained by combustion of other gases.
+Fuel gas used in welding can be acetylene, propane, hydrogen, butane, and natural gas.
+Of these, acetylene is by far the most widely used because the temperatures obtained by the combustion of acetylene are much higher than those obtained by the combustion of other gases.

-Oxy-acetylene flame temperature, for example, is of the order of 3500°C compared to 3000°C for oxy-hydrogen or epoxy butane flame and 2800°C for natural gas flame.
+Oxy-acetylene flame temperature, for example, is of the order of 3500 °C compared to 3000 °C for oxy-hydrogen or epoxy butane flames and 2800 °C for the natural gas flame.
 The medium of combustion of fuel gases is generally oxygen though sometimes compressed air is also used.
-Use of air, leads to reduced thermal efficiency, lower welding speed and poorer quality of the welds.
-The choice of gases for gas welding is thus restricted to choice of correct fuel gas for the desired welding speed and quality of weld.
+The use of air leads to reduced thermal efficiency, lower welding speed, and poorer quality of the welds.
+The choice of gases for gas welding is thus restricted to the choice of correct fuel gas for the desired welding speed and quality of the weld.

 Oxyfuel gas welding: